|Bed Linen & Towels|

 |Fully Fitted Kitchen|

-Excellent penthouse apartment located in a brand new loft style Building.
-High Ceilings.
-Bright and sunny apartment with private balcony.
-WIFI Internet included, flat screen TV, DVD Player, Fitted Kitchen, Dishwasher, Washer/Dryer, Microwave, Pad coffee machine, 3 bedrooms 1 master 1 double and 1 guest/office with sofa bed, Towels and linen provided, Bathroom with full bath and separate shower, separate guest WC with shower.
+Excellent Studio apartment located in a brand new loft style Building on the 2nd floor with elevator.
+High Ceilings, Bright and sunny with french balcony.
+WIFI Internet included, flat screen TV, DVD Player, Fitted Kitchen, Dishwasher, Washer/Dryer, Microwave, Pad coffee machine, Sofa Bed, Towels and linen provided, Bathroom with full bath and shower over.
 Cleaning service provide twice monthly.

 Final Clean, Bi Monthly Cleaning Service Mandatory